publicinnovation/openorg/chapters/chapter-03.md

 * Number of engaged users
 * Number of organizational partners per project
 * Number of total projects initiated
+* Variance between financial projections and actual revenue
+* Growth of our network

 ### 4. Vision of Success

 We envision a day when the Sacramento region is viewed by outsiders as the Silicon Valley of civic and social innovation.
 We believe that the wicked problems public agencies and nonprofits are tasked with tackling are opportunities to generate disruptive solutions through creative ideation, rapid prototyping, and human centered design.
 Similarly, engaged citizens will create an authorizing environment where they trust their public officials to take safe risks.
-We’ll celebrate failures quickly And by leveraging our position as the state’s capital, citizens will be able to find the information they need regardless of the level of government responsible.
+We’ll celebrate failures quickly.
+And by leveraging our position as the state’s capital, citizens will be able to find the information they need regardless of the level of government responsible.

 Our vision is for a radically different civic experience than exists today and one in which anyone with a good idea to improve our shared civic infrastructure will have the tools at their disposal to co-create the changes they want to see in their organizations and communities.
 Together we will disrupt bureaucracy.